-The minutes of the meeting held on 21 July 2016 , were accepted by the Committee as an accurate record and signed by the Chairman.
+The minutes of the meeting held on 13 June 2019 were confirmed as a correct record and signed by the Chair.

-Members of the public who live or work in the District are invited to put question / statements of not more than 3 minutes duration relating to items to be discussed in Part 1 of the agenda only.
-If a question is asked and answered within 3 minutes the person who asked the question may ask a supplementary question that arises from the reply.
+Members of the public who live or work in the District are welcome to speak and may ask one question or make a statement of not more than three minutes duration relating to items to be discussed in Part 1 of the agenda only.
+If a question is asked and answered within three minutes, the person who asked the question may ask a supplementary question that arises from the reply.